DennisDean/SpectralTrainFig/QuickStartSouceCode.md

-The following text should scroll down your MATLAB console.
+Text similar to what is shown below should scroll down your MATLAB console.

 ```
 Spectral Analysis